SO, YOU WANT TO BE THERE on 30/08/2025!

 Annual Membership fee: £50

-(Only for delegates from the UK & and Europe including trainees)
+(Only for members from the UK & and Europe, including trainees)

 Life Membership fee: £500